arched-dev/mapextrackt/README.md

 Low light, obscured vision, poor eyesight...
 There are a myriad of situations where conditions are poor but still we manage to understand what an object it.
 Context helps, but we humans were created with sight in mind.

-Computers have a harder time, but modern advances with convolutional neural networks are making this task a reality and have now surpassed human level accuracy.
+Computers have a harder time, but modern advances with convolutional neural networks are making this task a reality.

 Computers are amazing, the neural networks and maps they create are beautiful.